obiwan96/LogEventParsing/README.md

         : have functions for parsing
      - check_sent_sim.py
         : check sentence similarity of parsed event form based on Sentence BERT
+     - event_FSA.py
+        : Build dictionary, event list and FSA.
+Save in 'data.pkl'
+     - put_new_log_to_fsa.py
+        : check new log exist in DB and log event transition is valid with FSA
+     - read_and_save_log.py
+        : read logs and combine logs to 'all.log'

 ex)